Healthcare Administration Master’s Degrees in Arkansas

 If you have experience in leadership, healthcare or business management, a master’s degree in healthcare administration may be the best next step for your career.
 There are a variety of health admin graduate degrees available in Arkansas, both on campus and online.
 Contact the schools you see on our page to learn more about your options.

-Healthcare administrators earned an average annual salary of $78,170 during 2013 in Arkansas according to the Bureau of Labor Statistics.
-A Master’s in Healthcare Administration may provide a career opportunity if you are looking to enter this rewarding and growing field.
+Healthcare administrators in Arkansas earned an average annual salary of $89,700 per year in 2020 according to the Bureau of Labor Statistics.
+A Master of Healthcare Administration may provide a career opportunity if you are looking to enter this rewarding and growing field.

 Arkansas has two schools that are options for those wishing to obtain this degree on campus.
 The University of Arkansas for Medical Sciences, located in Little Rock, offers a Master’s of Health Administration that can be completed in 21 months by attending as a full-time student.
 The school does offer a part-time option as well, where classes can be completed in the evenings.
 Full-time students are able to complete a paid residency program during their summer semester.
 The school accepts either the GMAT or the GRE for the entrance examination and also requires a statement of objectives that details an applicant’s career goals and previous work experience.